promesoft/KicadJE_SympleSequencer/README.md

 ### Clock
 1 - diodes for hold input
 2 - diodes for reset input
+3 - Gate AND Clock for gate output to reset between gates - consider making a phase adjust for shorter/longer gates
 ### Control
 1 - switches still reversed
 2 - diode missing for reset